-iii.
-The existing indebtedness was incurred for the benefit of the small business concern.

-- (a) The small business for which debt is refinanced must be the same small business for which any new Project costs are incurred.
-The debts being refinanced may be owed by an Operating Company, an Eligible Passive Company or both. - (b) An existing 504 loan may be refinanced if it meets the conditions of Paragraph b, "Permissible Debt Refinancing" and either: (i) both the Third Party Loan and the 504 loan are being refinanced; or (ii) the Third Party Loan has been paid in full and the 504 loan needs to be refinanced as part of a larger transaction to provide funding for expansion or renovations to the Project Property.
-In either case, the CDC and Third Party Lender must document its loan file as to the justification to refinance the existing SBA-guaranteed 504 loan.
-Any applicable 504 prepayment penalties will apply.
+- (3) The existing indebtedness was incurred for the benefit of the small business concern. - (a) The small business for which debt is refinanced must be the same small business for which any new Project costs are incurred.
+The debts being refinanced may be owed by an Operating Company, an Eligible Passive Company or both. - (b) An existing 504 loan may be refinanced if it meets the conditions of Paragraph b, "Permissible Debt Refinancing".
 A Third Party Loan may not be refinanced with an SBA guaranteed loan.
-(13 CFR §120.920(b)) - (c) Applications to refinance 504 loans with 7(a) loans may not be processed under delegated authority but must be processed through the LGPC. - (d) An existing 7(a) loan may be refinanced in whole or in part only if the CDC has provided verification that the present lender is either unwilling or unable to modify the current payment schedule.
-In the case of Same Institution Debt, if the Third Party Lender or the CDC affiliate [as authorized under 13 CFR §120.852(a)] is the 7(a) lender, the loan will be eligible for 504 refinancing only if the lender is unable to modify the terms of the existing loan because a secondary market investor will not agree to modified terms. - iv.
-The financing will be used only for refinancing existing indebtedness or costs relating to the Project financed. - (a) Debt being refinanced does not need to be for assets at the same location or for the same type of property as the Project being financed as long as the operation at the other location has the same NAICS code as the operation at the Project location. - (b) Costs essential to the refinancing, such as prepayment penalties, financing fees or other refinancing costs, required by the original terms of the debt instrument, may be included in the debt refinance portion of a Project.
+(13 CFR 120.920(b)) - (c) An existing 7(a) loan may be refinanced in whole or in part only if the CDC has provided verification that the present lender is either unwilling or unable to modify the current payment schedule.
+In the case of Same Institution Debt, if the Third Party Lender or the CDC affiliate [as authorized under 13 CFR 120.852(a)] is the 7(a) lender, the loan will be eligible for 504 refinancing only if the lender is unable to modify the terms of the existing loan because a secondary market investor will not agree to modified terms.

-- (c) The total debt being refinanced may consist of one or more loans. - v.
-The financing will provide a substantial benefit to the borrower when prepayment penalties, financing fees, and other financing costs are accounted for.
+- (4) The financing will be used only for refinancing existing indebtedness or costs relating to the Project financed. - (a) Debt being refinanced does not need to be for assets at the same location or for the same type of property as the Project being financed as long as the operation at the other location has the same NAICS code as the operation at the Project location. - (b) Costs essential to the refinancing, such as prepayment penalties, financing fees or other refinancing costs, required by the original terms of the debt instrument, may be included in the debt refinance portion of a Project. - (c) The total debt being refinanced may consist of one or more loans. - (5) The financing will provide a substantial benefit to the borrower when prepayment penalties, financing fees, and other financing costs are accounted for.